MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-run-powershell-script.md

 ---
-title: Deploy Azure Stack development kit | Microsoft Docs
+title: Deploy the Azure Stack Development Kit | Microsoft Docs
-description: Learn how to prepare the Azure Stack development kit and run the PowerShell script to deploy it.
+description: Learn how to prepare the Azure Stack Development Kit and run the PowerShell script to deploy it.
 services: azure-stack
 documentationcenter: ''
 author: ErikjeMS